zainta/Harddrive-Library/README.md

 ### Flags
 HDSL supports flags to assist with its output and behavior.
 Note that all flags are toggles; if they default to true, setting them will set them to false.
 Unless otherwise noted, all flags are nestable, i.e -hdsl, where h, d, s, and l are each seperate flags.
-* p - Progress Bar - defaults to off
-  * When on, causes scans to display progress bars indicating overall scan progression.
-  * Mutually exclusive with v
-* v - Verbose - defaults to on
-  * When on, causes scans to output full paths as they are scanned to the console.
-  * Mutually exclusive with p
 * e - Embellish - defaults to on
   * When on, query results display column names for all represented columns immediately and at the top of each page.
   * When off, no headers are shown, and columns are seperated by tabs instead of pipes.